-Radical Dreamers, unlike most traditional Square games, is not an RPG but a Text Adventure similar to the Choose Your Own Adventure book series.
-A player would read a few pages, then make a choice from a giving selection.
-Both navigation and battles worked in this way.
+Radical Dreamers, unlike most traditional Squaresoft titles, is not an RPG but a text adventure similar to the Choose Your Own Adventure books.
+A player would read a few pages, then make a choice from the given options.
+Both navigation and battles worked this way.
 The one downside was that the Satellaview was only released in Japan so the game was entirely in Japanese.
-This would leave English speaking players completely unable to play the game until mid-April 2003 when Neo Demiforce released a complete English translation patch for the Radical Dreamers ROM.
+This would leave English-speaking players completely unable to play the game until mid-April 2003 when Neo Demiforce released a complete English translation patch for the game's ROM.

-The story should seem familiar to those who played Chrono Cross as the story of Radical Dreamers was later reworked to form the basis of Chrono Cross's story.
-The game starts off with Serge, Kid, and Magil (who is obviously Magus to those who played Chrono Trigger) heading into Viper Manor to steal the Frozen Flame and pretty much the entire game takes place within the mansion.
+The story should seem familiar to those who played Chrono Cross as it was later reworked to form the basis of the PS1 RPG.
+It starts off with Serge, Kid, and Magil (who is obviously Magus to those who played Chrono Trigger) heading into Viper Manor to steal the Frozen Flame and pretty much the entire game takes place within the mansion.
 You'll later meet several other characters from Chrono Trigger and Cross and hear references to a few others.
-The story itself doesn't actualy fit into the Chrono story line anywhere as it was overridden by Chrono Cross's."
+The story itself doesn't actualy fit into the Chrono storyline anywhere as it was overridden by Chrono Cross's."